sourcefuse/loopback4-microservice-catalog/packages/cli/README.md

 OPTIONS
-  --cwd=cwd                  Directory where project will be scaffolded, instead of the project name --description=description  description of the repo --helmPath=helmPath        Enter the path for Helm chart:
+  --cwd=cwd                  Directory where project will be scaffolded, instead of the project name --description=description  description of the repo --helmPath=helmPath        Enter the path for Helm chart (relative to the Jenkins workspace, must start with <project>-helm/):
   --help                     show manual pages --integrateWithBackstage   Do you want to include backstage integration files?
   --issuePrefix=issuePrefix  Prefix to be used for issues(e.g. GH-)